This article was last updated on June 11, 2020.

 When traveling to different time zones, gradually shift eating, sleeping and activity patterns along with your light exposure.

-Eat plenty of vegetables and fruits.
+Eat plenty of fruits and vegetables and limit alcohol.

 Find ways to get exercise.